Preparing to buy a house? Call us for a complimentary mortgage consultation.

 When looking for a mortgage, it’s important to consider not only the interest rate but also the overall cost of living and housing prices in the area.
 Some locations in North Carolina offer more affordable housing and more favorable mortgage terms, making them attractive options for homebuyers.
 Here are some popular places to get a mortgage in North Carolina:

-The Cost of Living Index (COLI) ranks all 50 states against the overall average cost of living in the U.S. The state of Montana ranks 23 in affordability — right in the middle.
-Here are so
+The Cost of Living Index (COLI) ranks all 50 states against the overall average cost of living in the U.S. North Carolina has a lower-than-average cost of living, with an index of 94.
+The average home value in the state is $333,707.

-Some of the least expensive locations to get a mortgage in North Carolina include these picks from SoFi’s list of best affordable places in the U.S.
+Some of the least expensive locations to get a mortgage in North Carolina based on their average home values include:

 Some of the more expensive locations for homebuyers in North Carolina include:

 A competitive mortgage rate is crucial for saving money over the life of a loan.
-Even half a percentage point can translate to many thousands of dollars.
+Even a half-percentage-point difference can translate to many thousands of dollars.
 Here are some tips for securing a competitive mortgage rate in North Carolina:

 Take the time to compare interest rates and fees from multiple lenders.
 Be sure to factor in upfront costs and closing fees associated with the loan.
 These fees can vary from lender to lender and can include application fees, appraisal fees, title insurance, and recording fees.

 Going through the mortgage preapproval process strengthens your position as a buyer and allows you to move quickly when you find the right property.
-Getting preapproved for a mortgage involves providing the lender with information about your income, assets, and debts to determine how much you can borrow.
+Mortgage preapproval involves providing the lender with information about your income, assets, and debts to determine how much you can borrow.
 Preapproval gives you a stronger negotiating position when making an offer on a home and allows you to move quickly if you find the right property.

 North Carolina programs for first-time homebuyers include the North Carolina Home Advantage Mortgage, which pairs a 30-year fixed-rate mortgage (conventional, FHA, VA, or USDA) with down payment assistance.